|Cache Memory And The Caching Principle|

 Cache RAM is very simply a smallish chunk of RAM that can work as fast as the processor.
 If you could afford it, all of the memory in your machine could be cache RAM - only then we wouldn't call it cache just RAM.

-In practice only a few megabytes or so of cache RAM is generally used in a typical machine.
+In practice only megabytes of cache RAM is generally used in a typical machine even though main memory my well be multiple Gigabytes..
 What is the use of this tiny inadequate amount of RAM when compared with the Gigabytes a typical program needs?

 The answer is a very strange one but first we need to look a little more closely at how cache RAM is connected.
 It isn’t just an area of RAM separate from the main RAM.
 It is connected to the processor in such a way that the processor always tries to use the cache.